The "village of Old Farms" Begins

 Avon Old Farms reopened as a school for boys in 1948.
 However with no money, endowment, students, or faculty, the school faced major obstacles.
 The strong leadership and personal dedication of two Headmasters, Don Pierpont and George Trautman, brought Avon Old Farms School through five decades of challenges, with the crucial support of faculty, parents, board members, and the alumni community.
 In the process, Avon: reestablished a strong foundation; attracted a talented and diverse student body and a dedicated faculty; strengthened the school’s endowment; modernized old buildings, and carefully added new facilities.

 Throughout the Pierpont and Trautman tenures, traditions remained central: sit-down meals, coats and ties, regular all-school meetings, and of course, the commitment to single-sex education.
-Since 1998, Headmaster Ken LaRocque has continued that legacy.
-Under his leadership, significant new buildings have included the Athletic Complex, the Beatson Performing Arts Center, the Brown Student Center, and the Ordway Science and Technology Center.
+From 1998 until 2019, Headmaster Ken LaRocque continued that legacy.
+Under his leadership, significant new buildings were raised, including the Athletic Complex, the Beatson Performing Arts Center, the Brown Student Center, and the Ordway Science and Technology Center.
 A strong college-preparatory curriculum is supported by exceptional arts offerings, a broad athletic program, and extracurricular activities that include a well-developed community service program.

 In the early years, Avon combined the best of English and American secondary school traditions with Theodate Pope Riddle's progressive ideas about curriculum, fostering initiative, willpower, and individual thinking.
 Her chosen school mascot, the Winged Beaver, reflects the school’s motto Aspirando et Perseverando, which translates into aspiring and persevering.
 The wings of aspiration represent the soaring flight of an eagle and perseverance is symbolized in the diligence of a beaver.